acebot712/the-nothing-app/docs/infra/CI-CD-SETUP.md

 1. **Pre-deployment Checks**:
    - Runs linting and type checking
-   - Verifies no critical issues exist
+   - Verifies no critical issues exis

 2. **iOS Build and Submission**:
    - Builds the iOS application